Francis Duffy (bishop): Bishop of Ardagh and Clonmacnoise

 Duffy was appointed Bishop-elect of Ardagh and Clonmacnoise by Pope Francis on 17 July 2013.

 He was consecrated by the Archbishop of Armagh and Primate of All Ireland, Seán Brady, on 6 October in St Mary's Pro-Cathedral, Athlone.

 Archbishop of Tuam

 Duffy was appointed Archbishop-elect of Tuam by Pope Francis on 10 November 2021.

 He was installed on 9 January 2022 in the Cathedral of the Assumption of the Blessed Virgin Mary, Tuam.

 In 2023 Archbishop Duffy was invested as a Knight Grand Officer in the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Apostolic Administrator of Killala

 In response to a wider reorganisation of diocesan church leadership in the ecclesiastical province of Tuam, and following the retirement of John Fleming as Bishop of Killala, Duffy was appointed apostolic administrator sede vacante of Killala on 10 April 2024.
+On 23 February 2026, Pope Leo appointed Duffy as bishop of Killala, uniting the dioceses of Killala and Tuam in persona Episcopi.